-A simple Instagram search for #wellness pulls together over 30,000,000 posts, and despite that staggering number, a quick scroll reveals that most of them aren’t all that different from one another.
+A simple Instagram search for #wellness pulls together over 30 million posts, and despite that staggering number, a quick scroll reveals that most of them aren’t all that different from one another.
 There are the unabashed gym selfies.
-The perfectly-lit snapshots of food that looks too fancy to actually eat.
-The inspirational quotes and the nature candids.
+There are the perfectly-lit snapshots of food that looks too fancy to actually eat.
+There are the inspirational quotes and the nature candids.

 But when wellness is reduced to looking fit or slim in selfies, to creating unrealistic weight or exercise goals, to cultivating unhealthy fixations on food, or to posting the perfect Instagram photos, something has gone very wrong.

-The truth is, what our wellness culture so often misses is the motivation behind the movement.
-The reason.
-The purpose.
+The truth is, what our wellness culture so often misses is the purpose and motivation behind the movement.
 What does it look like to truly be well, and why does it matter?

-This is a space where—whether you’re mending from chronic illness like me, or whether you’re simply weak and weary from the grinds of life—I hope that we can mend well together.
+This is a space where—whether you’re healing from chronic illness like me, or whether you’re simply weak and weary from the grinds of life—I hope that we can walk toward healing together.
 But in order to do that, we have to understand the why behind the wellness.

 So, here are three key reasons why wellness matters:

 Wellness matters because our health and our bodies are deeply valuable—not because we need to look a certain way.

 Our bodies aren’t just tools to propel us wherever we’re trying to go—whether that’s to a new fitness level, to the next tier of career success, or just to the end of a busy week.
 Our bodies aren’t just the means to an end.
 We must begin to treat them like an end in and of themselves—they are miracles, they are gifts, and they are vessels to be stewarded well.